anasmohammad611/kafkalagstatuschecker/README.md

 # Kafka Consumer Lag Monitor

 This Go program monitors Kafka consumer groups and their lag.
-It connects to a Kafka cluster, retrieves consumer group offsets, and calculates the lag between the current and latest offsets for all the topics and partitions.
+It connects to a Kafka cluster, retrieves consumer group offsets, and calculates the lag between the current and latest offsets for the specified topics and partitions.

+Feel free to edit the program as needed.

 ## Prerequisites